imaginando/imaginando.github.io/vs/layer-manager.md

 vec2 st = texCoord*aspect;
 ```

-You will see that the circle has now the right propoportions but is getting out of the window bounds.
+You will see that the circle now has the right proportions, but it is going outside of the window bounds.
 With some other minor tweaks we end up with the following code:

 ```
 float circle(in vec2 _st, in float _radius)